modernweb-dev/web/docs/docs/test-runner/browser-launchers/browserstack.md

 };

 export default {
+  // how many browsers to run concurrently in browserstack. increasing this significantly
+  // reduces testing time, but your subscription might limit concurrent connections
+  concurrentBrowsers: 2,
+  // amount of test files to execute concurrently in a browser. the default value is based
+  // on amount of available CPUs locally which is irrelevant when testing remotely
+  concurrency: 6,
   browsers: [
     // create a browser launcher per browser you want to test
     // you can get the browser capabilities from the browserstack website